 Ingredients

-- 2 tablespoon peanut butter, or another nut or seed butter
+- 2 tbsp peanut butter or another nut or seed butter

 Instructions

-- Lift the lid and stir in the chocolate chips and nuts with a spoon.
+- Remove the lid and stir in the chocolate chips and nuts.

 - Pour the batter into the baking dish and top it with more chocolate chips.